KYUS-TV: History

 As a satellite of KOUS-TV and KSVI, KYUS-TV was on the verge of closure several times, as the station generated insufficient revenue to cover its costs.
 In addition, the station's owner, Big Horn Communications, had difficulties listing KYUS for sale due to the size and location of Miles City; one media brokerage company, Blackburn & Company, said it was "economically impossible" for KYUS to operate as a standalone station.
 Ultimately, Big Horn sold the station to Stephen A. Marks in 1995.
 Marks originally proposed to operate KYUS as a satellite of KXGN-TV, his CBS and NBC affiliate in Glendive.
 However, shortly after, KYUS-TV announced it would become a Fox affiliate.
 By 1997, channel 3 had also added secondary affiliations with UPN and The WB.
 After two years with Fox, KYUS-TV became a satellite of KULR-TV under a time brokerage agreement on May 1, 1998.
 The original agreement expired after ten years; KYUS-TV then broadcast KULR-TV's programming under a series of informal agreements, receiving no payment and keeping no advertising income.
 Although the station generated no revenue of its own, Marks continued to operate it as a public service.

 In 2006, Stephen Marks added radio stations KMTA and KKRY to his Miles City holdings.
 Marks died on May 11, 2022; in early 2024, his estate sold Marks' Montana and North Dakota radio stations, including KMTA and KYUS-FM (the former KKRY), to Andrew Sturlaugson's P&A Media, while retaining KYUS-TV and KXGN-TV.
 KYUS-TV ceased operations on December 31, 2024, the same date KXGN-TV dropped their NBC subchannel (itself largely a KULR simulcast) and ceased all in-studio production, but a special temporary authority request to remain silent was not filed until June 27, 2025, due to an "inadvertent oversight".
 In the request, Mary Marks—the executor of Marks' estate—stated KYUS was in the process of being sold and was considering airing "alternate programming sources" in the interregnum.

-On July 8, 2025, the Marks Group filed to sell KYUS-TV and KXGN-TV to Montana State University—owner of Montana PBS, the state's public television broadcaster—for $375,000; the remainder of the stations' value will be credited as a donation.
-KYUS-TV and KXGN-TV, which were the Marks Group's final broadcast properties, will bring over-the-air public television service to far eastern Montana for the first time; except for translators in the northeastern and southeastern parts of the state, Montana PBS did not previously own transmitters east of Billings.
+On July 8, 2025, the Marks Group filed to sell KYUS-TV and KXGN-TV to Montana State University—owner of Montana PBS, the state's public television broadcaster—for $375,000; the remainder of the stations' value was credited as a donation.
+KYUS-TV resumed operations on July 29, 2025.
+The sale was consummated on October 22, 2025, with both stations joining the Montana PBS network.
+(Note: Due to the federal government shutdown, the consummation paperwork was filed on November 24, 2025.)
+KYUS-TV and KXGN-TV, which were the Marks Group's final broadcast properties, brought over-the-air public television service to far eastern Montana for the first time; except for translators in the northeastern and southeastern parts of the state, Montana PBS did not previously own transmitters east of Billings.

 Technical information

-KYUS-TV's transmitter is located northeast of Miles City, opposite Frank Wiley Field off of Montana Highway 59.
+KYUS-TV's transmitter is located northwest of Miles City, opposite Frank Wiley Field off of Montana Highway 59.